CLARIAH/ineo-content/src/tools/mediasuite.md

 ### Advice and user support

 * Media Suite Learn team aims to support a wide array of approaches and areas of teaching and research, and are happy to offer advice on how to use the Media Suite productively in your own project.
-You can contact the team via <mediastudies@clariah.nl>.
+You can contact the team via [mediastudies@clariah.nl](mailto:mediastudies@clariah.nl).
 * The team regularly contributes to organising research events that introduce the Media Suite to new users, and that reflect on digital methods and videographic approaches more broadly.
 Events include online webinars and public research seminars focussing on state-of-the-art digital scholarship, with contributions from scholars from the Netherlands and abroad.

 ### Public forum